yassminty/I3E_Assignment2/README.md

 Area A.
 • Once all collectibles are collected and the special collectible is placed, the access point to the last area can be interacted with.
-• At least 2 types of hazards that damage or kill the player o These hazards can be static.
+• At least 2 types of hazards that damage or kill the player [done] o These hazards can be static.
 • An on-screen UI that updates a score counter when items are collected. [done]
 • An on-screen congratulatory message that appears when all items are collected.